lpolovets/lpolovets.github.io/strategic-narrative-infrastructure/README.md

 However, like many movements, American Dynamism has its own lingo, which can take a while to master.
 This is the perfect place for a VC like us to add value to aspiring founders.

-Presenting the American Dynamism Copy Editor!
+Presenting the [American Dynamism Pitch Writer](https://chatgpt.com/g/g-6822735f9fd4819198d6d07f9bb59ae3-american-dynamism-copy-editor)!
 You input your idea, and we'll help you American Dynamismmaxx it.

 A few examples: